slyzowo/CPlusPlus/README.md

 1. For Loops
 2. Break vs Continue
 3. While Loops
+4. Do While Loops
-4. Nested Loops
+5. Nested Loops
-5. For Each loop
+6. For Each loop

 ### Arrays
 1. Array